 A. Childhood Cases

 Any capillary BLL test result at or above 3.5 μg/dL should be confirmed with a venous sample.
 The higher the BLL on the capillary test, the more urgent the need for venous confirmatory testing.
+If repeated attempts to obtain a venous confirmatory sample are unsuccessful, a second capillary sample may be used to guide follow up actions to avoid significant delays in management.
+However, as capillary samples can yield frequent false positives, a venous confirmatory sample should still be pursued.
+Follow-up capillary tests performed on the same day with results at or above 3.5 μg/dL should still be confirmed with a venous draw or second capillary draw at a subsequent visit.
+This is due to the likelihood that the capillary specimen site on the fingertip may have not been cleaned correctly during the visit when the two samples were taken.

 Exception to confirmatory testing schedule: If recent known exposure (e.g., foreign body ingestion, recent remodeling), confirm as soon as possible for all blood lead levels.

 Table 3 is to be used as guidance.
 Case managers and clinicians should consider individual patient characteristics and caregiver capabilities and adjust the frequency of follow-up tests accordingly.